Note

 Applies to: Azure Stack HCI, versions 22H2; Windows Server 2022, Windows Server 2019

-This article describes how to collect logs for Software Defined Networking (SDN) on your Azure Stack HCI cluster.
+This article describes how to collect logs for Software Defined Networking (SDN) managed by on-premises tools on Azure Stack HCI.

 The SDN logs help you identify and troubleshoot advanced issues in your SDN environment.
 Use these logs to gather key information before you contact Azure support.